 - not receive Centrelink payments

-See Commonwealth Seniors Health Card on the Human Services website.
+See Commonwealth Seniors Health Card on the Services Australia website.

-If you're on or qualify for the Age Pension, you may be eligible for Human Services loans:
+If you're on or qualify for the Age Pension, you may be eligible for Services Australia loans:

-- Pension Loans Scheme — use real estate as security for a fortnightly loan to top up your retirement income.
+- Home Equity Access Scheme (formerly Pension Loan Scheme) — use real estate as security for a fortnightly loan to top up your retirement income.

 - Advance payment — get part of your pension payment in advance to help cover immediate expenses.